Flowtask-ai/pdd-cursor-template/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+### Original Inspiration
+This template builds upon the groundbreaking **Context Engineering** methodology.
+We extend our gratitude to the original creators who pioneered this approach for AI-assisted development.
+Their work on providing comprehensive context to AI assistants has fundamentally changed how we think about AI collaboration.

+### Cursor Team
+Special thanks to the **Cursor team** for creating such a powerful development environment and for the recent **Subagents** feature that inspired our role-based development system.
+Their continuous innovation in AI-assisted development tools makes projects like this possible.

+### Community
+To the open-source community and all contributors who believe in the power of AI-assisted development.
+Your feedback, contributions, and adoption help us improve and evolve this methodology.

 ## 📞 Contact